A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Computation

 \subsubsection{\textbf{Parameter Pruning and Quantization}}

-The Metaverse applications should not contain only simple DL models.
-Compared with complex DL models, simple DL models can only provide the applications with limited features.
+In the Metaverse, the DL models are expected to provide QoE analysis, evaluation and prediction for multitude Metaverse applications~\cite{du2022rethinking,du2022exploring,du2022attention,liu2022slicing}.
+However, the Metaverse applications should not contain only simple DL models for QoE evaluation.
+Compared with complex DL models, simple DL models can only provide applications with limited features.
 However, complex DL models may comprise millions of weights, most edge devices may be unable to train or store such models.
 A solution is to prune the unimportant or redundant weights/connections/neurons with zero, such that the model size can be reduced without compromising on the performance.
 Fig.~\ref{fig:prune} shows a visualization of connection pruning in a neural network.
 The magnitude-based pruning (MP) is proposed by the authors in~\cite{han2015learning}.
 MP mainly consists of three steps.
 The important connections in the network are first learned.
 Then, the magnitudes of the weights are compared with a threshold value.
 The weight is pruned when the magnitude is below the threshold.
 The third step will retain the network to fine-tune the remaining weights.
 MP can reduce the number of parameters in the AlexNet by a factor of 9 times without affecting the accuracy.
 MP can also be extended to layer-wise magnitude-based pruning (LMP) to target the multi-layer nature of DNNs.
 For each layer, LMP uses MP at the different threshold values.

-However, finding the right threshold for parameter pruning is difficult.
-Most of the time, the threshold is handcrafted based on the practitioner's experience.
-As such, the authors in~\cite{li2018optimization} transform the threshold tuning problem into a constrained optimization problem to minimize the size of the model but retain the model accuracy.
-For every iteration, optimization layer-wise magnitude-based pruning is used to prune the model with the use of a subset of the data.
-Then, the pruned model is adjusted using the rest of the data to preserve the model's accuracy.
-Finally, the iteration stops when the accuracy is converged.
-The simulation results show that this approach can reduce the AlexNet-style network up to 82 times while maintaining the same accuracy.
-Moreover, the threshold does not have to be estimated by the practitioner.
-However, the convergence of this algorithm is challenging for more complex tasks.